A Guide to Halloween Safety for Your Dog or Cat

 Halloween is a fun day for families, but it can be a stressful or even dangerous day for pets.
-In order to make it an enjoyable and safe experience for pets, here are a few tips to keep in mind.
+Luckily, by following a few guidelines for dog safety and cat safety, you can make the experience enjoyable and safe for your pets.

-If your pet enjoys being dressed up, there are some safety tips to consider. be sure the costume isn't constricting, unsafe or annoying.
-This can add stress to your pet.
+If your pet enjoys being dressed up, there are some safety tips to consider.
+Be sure the costume isn't constricting, unsafe or annoying, as this can add stress to your dog or cat.

-Be wary of costumes that use rubber bands to keep them in place because your pet could chew them off and swallow them, potentially creating a choking hazard or causing an intestinal injury.
-The bands can also become embedded into your pet's flesh, causing pain or discomfort.
+For your pet’s safety, be wary of costumes that use rubber bands to keep them in place because your pet could chew them off and swallow them, potentially creating a choking hazard or causing an intestinal injury.
+The bands can also become embedded into your pet's fur, causing pain or discomfort.
 Make sure the costume doesn’t obstruct your pet's vision.
-Even the gentlest pets can get snappy when they can't see what's going on.
+Even the gentlest pets can get snappy when they can't see.

-There are plenty of stories of vicious pranksters who have teased, injured, stolen or even killed pets that were left in their yards or allowed to roam outside on Halloween.
+There is no safer place for your dog or cat than inside the home.
+There are plenty of stories of vicious pranksters who have teased, injured, stolen or even killed pets that were left in their yards, or allowed to roam outside on Halloween.

 Pets are attracted to bright lights in a darkened room.
-Candles can be knocked over easily, spilling hot wax on furniture and carpet and potentially causing a fire.
+Candles can be knocked over easily, spilling hot wax on furniture and carpet, or potentially causing a fire.
 Curious kittens especially run the risk of getting badly burned.

 Pets may find it very frightening to sit in a dark car while scary creatures of every size and shape walk by.
 Furthermore, your normally friendly pet can become aggressive and protective and lash out at a friendly ghost or witch.
 For the safety of your pets, leave them at home, inside where they are safe.